-Foundations Certificate Program Curriculum and Class Summary
+2025 -2026 Foundations Certificate Program Curriculum and Class Summary

-September 2024 – May 2025 Curriculum and Class Summary
+Curriculum and Class Summary

-What follows is the curriculum and class summaries for the 2024 -2025 Foundations Program.
+What follows is the curriculum and class summaries for the 2025 -2026 Foundations Program.
 You will note that the class descriptions include suggested readings and those for further study.
 C. G. Jung’s Memories, Dreams, Reflections (1961) is a foundational text, and it is strongly recommended that all participants purchase or have access to it.
-You are also strongly encouraged to do as much of the listed readings as possible ahead of each class.
+You are also strongly encouraged to do as much of the reading listed as possible ahead of each class.
 Where possible, shorter articles and essays will be made available to participants in pdf format.
 Reminders and any additional reading materials or relevant information will be conveyed to participants in the month leading up to scheduled classes.

 Familiarizing yourself with the suggested readings and additional material – letting it stir and activate your curiosity and imagination – will enhance your experience in class, and of the program more generally.